Skip to footer content

 Which Solution Creates Better Searchable PDFs?

-Converting scanned documents to searchable PDFs is essential for archival and indexing.
-IronOCR excels here with its dedicated SaveAsSearchablePdf method:
+Converting scanned documents to searchable PDFs is a common requirement for document archival, legal compliance, and full-text search indexing.
+IronOCR provides this capability through a dedicated SaveAsSearchablePdf method:

 using IronOcr;